Mentorship: It's a two-way street

 Making the most of mentorship

-Torres says one of the keys to getting the most out of the program is setting clear goals and objectives from the outset, so the mentor can best help the individual involved.
+Torres says one of the keys to getting the most out of the program is setting clear goals and objectives from the outset so the mentor can best help the individual involved.
 It also helps to come to the program with an open mind, willing to take in new ideas and perspectives.

-The mentorship program that brought the two together was started by Dean Hillman in 2014, who thought the idea would be a great fit for one of the nation’s largest business schools.
-Startup officials looked at several such programs nationwide before settling on a model similar to one in place at the University of Colorado-Boulder and have tweaked the offering along the way.
+The mentorship program that brought the two together was started by Dean Hillman in 2014, who thought the idea would be a great fit for one of the nation's largest business schools.
+Startup officials looked at several such programs nationwide before settling on a model similar to the one at the University of Colorado-Boulder and have tweaked the offering along the way.

 "For students, it's given them a way to connect with professionals they would not have met otherwise and helped them refine their professional aspirations," says Jennifer Shick, who helped found and run the program.

-I tell the students that this is not about getting an internship or a job, it’s about learning how to be a professional from a professional.
+I tell the students that this is not about getting an internship or a job; it's about learning how to be a professional from a professional.

 Shick envisions the program as a way to provide a continuous pipeline for mentorship so that the student being mentored today becomes a mentor to others in the future.